by Pastor Tim Burt

-There are another jumps that have caused me great pain – the “jumping to conclusions” too fast.
-It seems that most of my business past put me in the place of having to make decisions quickly.
+There are another jumps that have caused me great pain; one of them being the jumping to conclusions too fast.
+It seems that most of my business past taught and prepared me to make to make decisions quickly.
 When I ran my own companies, I had to frequently make decisions.
 When I was hired as a Pastor of a growing church, that didn’t change.
+I had to make important decisions frequently!
 I had learned over the years to become a decisive person.
 I seemed to have developed the ability to grasp the big picture, take many things into consideration, and make decisive decisions.

-People jump to conclusions too frequently.
-They hear only one side of a couple’s marriage problems and they jump to conclusions.
+In life, people jump to conclusions too frequently.
+They hear only one side of a problem between people and too quickly jump to conclusions.
 They hear an alleged accusation against someone in a news story and jump to conclusions.
 They hear a rumor of a decision the boss has made and jump to conclusions.
-They do so because they are impulsive and impatient in many areas of their life.
-This bleeds over into jumping to conclusions.
+Many do so because they are impulsive and impatient in many areas of their life.
+And this bleeds over into jumping to conclusions.
 Proverbs 25:8 (MSG) says, “Don’t jump to conclusions—there may be a perfectly good explanation for what you just saw.”

-Being a man, (men like to fix things,) and being a decisive person in general has taught me that I have to be all the more cautious to make sure I have the facts I need to truly assess a conflict or situation accurately.
-Otherwise I might “jump” and end up where I don’t want to be – embarrassed by my mouth and actions.
+Being a decisive person in general has taught me that I have to be all the more cautious to make sure I have the facts I need to truly assess a conflict or situation accurately.
+Otherwise I might “jump” and end up where I don’t want to be – embarrassed by my conclusions, my words, and in some cases, my emotions and actions.

-Impatience is causes us to make this mistake.
-Impatience leads to horrible listening skills, impulsiveness, speaking words later regretted, jumping to conclusions and making wrong decisions.
+Impatience causes us to make this mistake.
+Impatience leads to jumping to conclusions, poor or horrible listening skills, impulsiveness, speaking words later regretted, and making wrong decisions.

 Getting the whole story, putting yourself in the other person’s shoes, listening with compassion and mercy, and clothing yourself with love by desiring resolution and good decisions will help force and develop patience within you.
 The development of patience within your character will help you to assess and respond rather than react and blurt.
 It’s better than lying on the ground with a cracked rib or feeling ashamed and stupid for jumping when and where you shouldn’t have!